ska-telescope/ska-tangoctl/README.md

 ## Roadmap

-This is the first release.
-Releases in the future will be made available for new features or bug fixes.
+This is the alpha release.
+New releases will be made available for new features or bug fixes.

 ## Contributing